infrae/fcrepo/src/fcrepo/README.txt

 RDF Index Search
 ----------------

-Besides search the DC datastream in the relational database, it's also possible to query the RELS-EXT datastream through the triplestore in the SPARQL language.
+Besides searching the DC datastream in the relational database, it's also possible to query the RELS-EXT datastream through the triplestore in the SPARQL language.

 Let's find all objects that are part of the collection we created above in the RELS-EXT datastream example